Assessing the ecological value of NSW Rivers

 High Ecological Value Aquatic Ecosystems

-NSW has completed HEVAE mapping and assessments for all NSW inland river valleys, and has substantially progressed work on the coast.
-A detailed technical report on how the HEVAE framework has been applied in NSW (%asset_summary_207055) is available.
+We have completed mapping the value of rivers for all NSW inland rivers.
+Work on the coastal rivers is almost complete.
+A detailed technical report on how the HEVAE framework has been applied in NSW is available.